Student Research Grants Competition Information

 What happens after I submit my application?

-Applications are reviewed on a quarterly basis throughout the year.
+Applications are reviewed on a quarterly basis.
+Please see the applications dates and deadlines listed above.
 Not all eligible applications will be funded.
-If you are eligible and not funded in the cycle you applied, you may still be considered for funding in future cycles.
 Please email srgc@grad.wisc.edu if your travel plans change.
 Once notified of an award decision, you should follow the instructions in the award letter to officially accept the award.

 May I still receive the award if my travel plans change?